VU-IVM/CIP_drought_impact/README.md

 ## Conda installation.
 First install Conda, see [miniconda](https://conda.io/miniconda.html) for more information.

-For installing Python and the dependencies locally via Conda, type commonds in your Terminal.
+For installing Python and the dependencies locally via Conda, type following commands in your Terminal.

 Add conda-forge channel for extra packages: